Damien Alamos

-Damien Alamos (born July 30, 1990) is a French Muay Thai kickboxer.
-He is the WPMF European and World Muaythai Champion & Lumpinee stadium champion 140 lb.
+Damien Alamos (born July 30, 1990) is a French professional Muay Thai fighter.
+He is a former Lumpinee Stadium, WMC, and WPMF World Muaythai champion.
 For his professional fighting career he is jointly managed by Numnoi and Rodrigo Alamos.
 He is a member of Singpatong Sitnumnoi and Impacts Bordeaux Clubs.

 Biography and career

 At Lumpinee Stadium, Alamos became WPMF World Champion winning his bout against Iranian Abat Muaythaiacademy.
 He had a recent bout with Orono Wor Petchpun (World Champion, Lumpinee Champion, Thailand Champion, It's Showtime Champion), in which he was unsuccessful although he has plenty to offer in the future as one of France's rising stars in Muaythai.

 He became the first non-Thai to defend a Lumpinee title in September 2012.

-He was scheduled to rematch Houcine Bennoui at Time Fight 2 in Tours, France on October 6, 2012 but the fight was cancelled in order for Alamos to face Diesellek Aoodonmuang at Lumpinee on October 12, 2012.
+He was scheduled to rematch Houcine Bennoui at Time Fight 2 in Tours, France on October 6, 2012, but the fight was cancelled in order for Alamos to face Diesellek Aoodonmuang at Lumpinee on October 12, 2012.
 He lost to Diesellek via decision in a non-title fight.

 He lost a decision to the legendary Saenchai PKSaenchaimuaythaigym at Best of Siam 2 in Paris on November 22, 2012.

 Alamos rematched Lampard Sor.
-Khamsing in southern Thailand on February 8, 2013 and won with a second round high kick KO.
+Khamsing in southern Thailand on February 8, 2013, and won with a second round high kick KO.

-He lost to Thongchai Sitthongsak via TKO at Lumpinee on March 8, 2013 in a non-title fight.
+He lost to Thongchai Sitthongsak via TKO at Lumpinee on March 8, 2013, in a non-title fight.